 High certainty does not entail inflexibility, narrow-mindedness, nor dogmatism.

 For instance, I have high certainty that the Earth is not flat.
 This certainty is evidenced by the fact that if I were given the opportunity to bet accordingly under sufficiently reliable conditions, I would do so.
-I might even give the Flat-Earther better odds.
+I would even give the Flat-Earther (much) better odds.
 But I am not dogmatic in this belief, for I can describe conditions under which it would be rational to change my mind—conditions under which I would change my mind and conditions under which I would concede to losing any such bet.